 In 2018, she was one of six photographers selected for the World Press Photo 6x6 Talent Program, Africa Edition and is a 2019 Joop Swart nominee.
 In 2016, Gulshan completed the Market Photo Workshop Photojournalism and Documentary Photography Program in Johannesburg, South Africa.
 She is also a member of the World Press Photo's African Photojournalism Database (APJD), Native and Women Photograph and is an Everyday Africa contributor.

 Her work is focused on stories related to social justice, identity, transition and belonging, themes which continue to direct her visual representations of the human condition and the world around her.
-Sometimes, she explores with video, poetry and short form.

 While working on multiple projects, Gulshan has been slowly developing a long term project about her own community of contemporary Muslims in South Africa living in migrant and diaspora communities.
 This personal documentation aims to engage with ideas of the replication of origins, the re-establishment of communities and the transformations of physical and social landscapes through faith, with a special interest in the perspective of women and aims to be something that generations to come can look upon as a source of history and memory.

 September 21 - 28 2019 - Say Shukran - Casa dei Diritti - Milan, Italy